nitin-kumar-sde/High-Level-Design/README.md

 ---

-# 📈 Observability & Monitoring
+# 🔬 Observability & Monitoring

 In complex distributed systems, it's not enough to just build robust services; you need to understand their internal state, performance, and health at all times.
 This is the domain of Observability and Monitoring.
-While often used interchangeably, they have distinct roles:

 **🔬 Observability** - The act of **collecting and analyzing predefined metrics and logs** to understand the health and performance of your system.